 Janice's passion lies within the city — the space, the people, and the ‘things’ they wear and use — particularly in a crossmodal and transcultural context.
 She is curious about how sensory experiences in a designed environment and immersive art forms contribute to the understanding of intangible data and knowledge.

-With a rare combination of background in museums, history, life sciences, and photography, she endeavours to push discourse forward through an interdisciplinary approach: to explore multisensory experience design within exhibitions as an alternative expression of historical research.
+With a rare combination of background in museums, history and life sciences, she endeavours to push discourse forward through an interdisciplinary approach: to explore multisensory experience design within exhibitions as a public-facing expression of critical research.

 Independent Curator and Researcher — 2016 – Present

 Cataloguer and Researcher at Photographs, Victoria & Albert Museum; London, United Kingdom — 2017 – Present

 Exhibition Research Assistant for Fashioned From Nature, Victoria & Albert Museum; London, United Kingdom — 2017 – 2018